 In the Hymn of Praise, we declare that our Three-in-One God, Father, Son and Spirit, is awesome in who He is and what He does.

 When we see who God is and what He does, the only right response is to realize how far short we fall of His perfection.
 We use scripture to expose our sin, and we confess that sin fully and freely, knowing that He is slow to anger and abounding in steadfast love (Psalm 103).

 We pray as Jesus taught us to pray adding doxology (praise to God).

 We read scripture that reminds us of the certainty of God’s mercy and grace, and in this we thank Him for the forgiveness of sin through faith in Jesus Christ our Savior and Lord.

 We rejoice in the promise of forgiveness!
 The bible says, “Sing the praises of the Lord, you his faithful people; praise his holy name.
 For his anger lasts only a moment, but his favor lasts a lifetime; weeping may stay for the night, but rejoicing comes in the morning” (Psalm 30:4-5).

 We boldly proclaim what we believe.
 Most often we recite the Apostle’s Creed.
-On occasion, we substitute the Nicene Creed or include questions from the Catechisms.
+Sometimes we substitute another creed or include questions from the Catechisms.